INSIDE: How to reupholster a vintage vanity stool. And use it as for kids bedroom decor.

 Other DIY Home Decor ideas:

-- From an auto body shop to kitchen stools
+- From an auto body shop to kid-friendly kitchen stools with laminated fabrics

 - Update a Craigslist twin bed for a true superhero lover